hyundai-robotics/doc-hi6-operation/book.md

 ## Parameters
  - [Sensitivity] : The higher the ratio value, the more sensitive the collision is detected.
 (0: Disabled) [0~200]
-   - It can be set in the General tap [System>3:Robot parameter>14:Impact Detection]
+   - It can be set in the General tap [System- 3:Robot parameter>14:Impact Detection]
  - [External Torque]-[Current] : Currently estimated external torque [Nm]
  - [External Torque]-[Maximum] : Maximum value of the current external torque[Nm]
  - [Reference] : Threshold torque value [Nm]